Make a Plan

 - Consider a pair of noise-canceling headphones to decrease auditory stimuli.

 - Have comfort snacks available.

 Tips for People with a Mobility Disability

 - If you use a power wheelchair have a lightweight manual chair available as a backup if possible.
-Know the size and weight of your wheelchair in addition to whether or not it is collapsible, in case it has to be transported.

 - Consider keeping a patch kit or can of sealant for flat tires and/or extra inner tube if wheelchair or scooter is not puncture proof.

 - Keep an extra mobility device such as a cane or walker if you use one.

 - Keep a portable air pump for wheelchair tires.

 - If you use a seat cushion to protect your skin or maintain your balance and you must evacuate, consider keeping an extra cushion on hand.

 - Communicate with neighbors who can assist you if you need to evacuate the building.